What is carotid artery disease?

 In persons with narrowing of the carotid artery greater than 50 percent to 69 percent, a more aggressive treatment may be recommended, particularly in persons with symptoms.
 Surgical treatment decreases the risk for stroke after symptoms such as TIA or minor stroke, especially in persons with an occlusion (blockage) of more than 70 percent who are good candidates for surgery.

-Surgical or interventional treatment includes:
+Surgical or interventional treatment of carotid artery disease includes:

 Carotid endarterectomy (CEA).
 Carotid endarterectomy is a procedure used to remove plaque and clots from the carotid arteries, located in the neck.
 Endarterectomy may help prevent a stroke from occurring in persons with symptoms with a carotid artery narrowing of 70 percent or more.